jcvignoli/lumiere-movies/src/README.txt

 == Changelog ==

 Take a look at the [changelog](http://svn.wp-plugins.org/lumiere-movies/trunk/CHANGELOG.txt "latest changelog") to find out the latest developments.
-Or for even more extensive and recent changes available at my [GIT repository](https://github.com/jcvignoli/lumiere-movies "GIT repository").
+Or for even more extensive and recent changes available at my [GIT commits](https://github.com/jcvignoli/lumiere-movies/commits/master "GIT commits").

 Major changes:
+= 3.4 =
+* Cache improvement, fixed longstanding bugs, admin design ameliorated, popups design ameliorated, lumière variables are now automatically updated, code simplification (notably droped htaccess generation), taxonomy pages for people created (huge boost for reasons of using taxonomy)

 = 3.3 =
 * Considerably simplified the way to include widgets; Lumière! now has a metabox in the edit interface.
 Taxonomy system is fully versatile (URL is editable).
 Uninstall/deactivation fully functional.
 Introduced the option to keep the settings upon deactivation (therefore uninstall too).
 Better design for the admin panels and popups.
 Under the hood, coding better respecting WordPress and PHP standards.